azer-oss/bookmark-backup-parser/README.md

 ## bookmark-backup-parser

-Well tested, multi-format parser for your bookmarking backups.
+Multi-format parser for your bookmarking backups.
+Heavily tested with popular browsers (Chrome, Firefox, Safari) and also bookmarking services (Pocket, Pinboard).
 This is the library [Kozmos](https://getkozmos.com) uses for import.

 **Supported Formats:**